Brit771/Data-Model-Design-Assignment/documentation.md

 # Potential Limitations of Current Design

-Here are a few Limitations of Current Design and solutions suggestion to address them:
+Here are a few limitations of the current design and solutions suggestions to address them:

 | **Subject**                   | **Limitation**                                                                                      | **Solution**                                                                                             |
 |-------------------------------|------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|